AI for HR

 Candidate status update and interview invite

-With AI drafting, the candidate receives a personalised status email Wednesday morning confirming receipt and next steps.
+The AI drafts a personalised status email confirming receipt and next steps for recruiter approval.

 EXAMPLE · 03